CARV-ICS-FORTH/knot/README.md

 For storage, Knot uses two persistent volume claims: one for internal state (shared by all services) and one for user files.
 You can use helmfile variables to setup Knot on top of existing PVCs, or skip the storage controller and directly use local storage (useful for single-server, bare metal setups).

 Deployment options are discussed in the [deployment chapter](https://carv-ics-forth.github.io/knot/docs/deployment.html) of the [documentation](https://carv-ics-forth.github.io/knot/docs/).
+To customize deployment values like volume sizes and OAuth secrets, you can create easily create a custom helmfile that [extends the default](https://helmfile.readthedocs.io/en/latest/#configuration).

 ## Development